As always, the 2024 Gold Rush Competition will require the use of: SKILL + ENDURANCE + STRATEGY & LUCK to determine an overall winner.

 - Trail-side stations requiring outdoor skills

-Thanks to Brian Quinn, program director, for planning the event again this year.
+Thanks to Spenser Long, program director, for planning the event this year.

 Due to limited parking at camp, please plan to car pool if possible.

-To register your group for the Gold Rush, email the camp at firstname.lastname@example.org ASAP.
+To register your group for the Gold Rush, complete the following form and return it to the camp.

 - HAT, COAT, BOOTS and GLOVES (EACH MEMBER WITH THE SLED SHOULD HAVE)